KassieZ/doris/docs/en/docs/advanced/using-hll.md

 1 row in set (0.01 sec)
 ```

-2. Find the PV of each day
+2. Find the PV of Each Day

 ```sql
 mysql> select HLL_UNION_AGG(pv) from test_hll group by dt;